Alabama Landlord Attorneys

 - Collecting unpaid rent

-The attorneys at Johnston, Moore & Thompson concentrate on defending and representing residential and commercial & residential landowners when it comes to litigating and resolving legal disputes that are related to the ownership, sale, or use of real estate.
+The attorneys at Johnston, Moore & Weston concentrate on defending and representing residential and commercial & residential landowners when it comes to litigating and resolving legal disputes that are related to the ownership, sale, or use of real estate.

 This includes the following:

 - Adverse possession

 - Miscellaneous disputes with sellers, purchasers, real estate agents, and brokers

 - Miscellaneous disputes involving landowners, builders, homeowners, subcontractors, contractors, and developers

 For more information about Commercial & Residential Lessors and Landlords law in Alabama and how an experienced attorney can help, reach out to Johnston, Moore & Weston.
 Contact us to discuss your case and to set up a consultation.